 Alongside other successful outfits, such as Stoltze, Northwestern Lumber Co. and Somers Lumber Company, the Kalispell Lumber Co. helped put the Flathead Valley on the map.
 By 1928, Flathead County mills produced about 40 percent of the lumber manufactured in Montana, according to Forest Service records.

 Yet success could not prevent volatility, both economically and logistically.
 The Great Depression hurt many local mills and reduced production almost to a complete halt.
 Just as damaging, the Kalispell Lumber Co. suffered two major fires, in 1939 and then again in 1949.

 During the heat of the day on July 5, 1949, a fire broke out beneath the wooden floorboards of the planning shed.
 Flames quickly engulfed the shed and spread to the nearby warehouse, garage and boxcars, which were filled with lumber.
 Historic newspaper reports say the flames spread to the entire city block and required residents to evacuate and attracted the attention of the city’s entire fire department.
 The fire chief at the time said it was the largest incident the department had fought to date.
 The inferno threatened the sawmill as well as the building that still stands today, but crews were able to successfully fend off the flames, which roared for three days before being extinguished.
 Three buildings were reduced to ash, and the estimated damages exceeded $100,000.

-By 1960, the Flathead Valley’s wood products industry languished under difficult economic conditions.
+By 1960, Miller’s son, Gilbert Miller, known by many as Pink, was running Kalispell Lumber Company.
+The Flathead Valley’s wood products industry languished under difficult economic conditions.
 Lumber prices fell at the same time nationwide housing starts dropped nearly 20 percent from two years prior.